hacdias/hacdias.com/content/_index.md

   - /contact/
 ---

-I'm a software engineer born in Portugal 🇵🇹, living in The Netherlands 🇳🇱.
-I'm passionate about open source, digital identity, web technology, and user agency.
-In my free time, I enjoy staying active, programming, photography, and a tasty cup of coffee or tea.
+I'm a software engineer from Portugal 🇵🇹, living in The Netherlands 🇳🇱.
+Now working on digital identity at Animo Solutions, and maintaining several open source projects.
+I'm passionate about open source, web technology, and user agency.
+I enjoy staying active, photography, and a tasty cup of coffee or tea.
 Welcome to my corner on the web!